 This is called Excess Post-exercise Oxygen Consumption or After Burn.
-Your body will burn more calories (which means more fat) for as long as 24 to 48 hrs post exercise.
+Your body will burn more calories (which means more fat) for as long as 24 to 48 hours post-exercise.

 When you train anaerobically regularly, your body understands that it needs to reserve the glycogen store as you cannot access any other fuel training in that zone.
-Hence when you train aerobically, your body will use less of glycogen and more of fat so that glycogen can be conserved for strength training.
+Hence when you train aerobically, your body will use less glycogen and more fat so that glycogen can be conserved for strength training.
 This is called ‘Glycogen Sparing’.
-This way when you train both ways, during cardio you will burn more fat as compared to when your workout schedule only consist of cardio.
-Your body understands your energy needs & modifies it consumption.
+This way when you train both ways, during cardio you will burn more fat as compared to when your workout schedule only consists of cardio.
+Your body understands your energy needs & modifies its consumption.

-- Make sure you do minimum 150 minutes workout in a week
+- Make sure you do a minimum 150 minutes workout in a week.

-- It needs to be wholesome workout, training both aerobic & anaerobic ways.
+- It needs to be a wholesome workout, training both aerobic & anaerobic ways.